Bondi Junction - Waverly

 AreaSearch assessment of residential approval activity sees Bondi Junction - Waverly among the top 30% of areas assessed nationwide

 Bondi Junction-Waverly averaged approximately 105 new dwelling approvals annually over the past five financial years, totalling 527 homes.
-As of FY-26, two approvals have been recorded.
-On average, one person has moved to the area per year for each dwelling built between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
-The average construction value of new properties is $691,000, suggesting a focus on premium developments.
+In FY-26 so far, three approvals have been recorded.
+On average, one person has moved to the area each year for every dwelling built between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
+The average construction value of new properties was $691,000, suggesting a focus on premium developments.

 Frequently Asked Questions - Development